-Fig. S3.
-Resistive switching in ohmic memristive device with IrO2/Pt capping layers.
-(A) Forming process and the subsequent I-V curves.
-The device was formed (SET) into LRS by applying negative voltage to top electrode (Hf).
-(B) Device operation started with applying positive voltage to Hf electrode (First sweep).
+Supplementary Fig. 3.
+Resistive switching in ohmic memristive device with IrO2/Pt capping layers. a, Forming process and the subsequent I-V curves.
+The device was formed (SET) into LRS by applying negative voltage to top electrode (Hf). b, Device operation started with applying positive voltage to Hf electrode (First sweep).
 The current decreased in the backward sweep, showing no reliable forming was achieved.
 A successful forming was reached in the second negative voltage sweep.
 The results show that forming of the devices was successful only for the negative polarization (towards top Hf electrode).
-In this way the cells were SET into LRS and the RESET process occurs at positive voltages.
-(C) Exemplary I-V curves of the memristive devices after forming process.
-The I-V curves are comparable to those in conventional: Pt/Ta2O5/Ta/Pt VCM device (fig. S1A).
-(D) Cumulative probability of resistances at high resistive state and low resistance state (read at 0.2 V) from one hundred I-V curves (shown in Fig. 1D).
-The use of capping layers prevents the passivation of the ohmic electrodes and leads to improved cycling uniformity and electrical stability.
-(E) Typical c8w resistive switching (shown in semilogarithmic scale) observed in ohmic memristive device (see also Fig. 1D).
-(F) 8w switching polarity observed at high voltage and current ranges.
+In this way the cells were SET into LRS and the RESET process occurs at positive voltages. c, Exemplary I-V curves of the memristive devices after forming process.
+The I-V curves are comparable to those in conventional: Pt/Ta2O5/Ta/Pt VCM device (Supplementary Fig. 1a). d, Cumulative probability of resistances at high resistive state and low resistance state (read at 0.2 V) from one hundred I-V curves (shown in Fig. 1d).
+The use of capping layers prevents the passivation of the ohmic electrodes and leads to improved cycling uniformity and electrical stability. e, Typical c8w resistive switching (shown in semilogarithmic scale) observed in ohmic memristive device (see also Fig. 1d). f, 8w switching polarity observed at high voltage and current ranges.
 The transition from c8w to 8w switching mode was reached if highly voltage was applied to already formed system.
 The transition can occur after the first RESET, but can be reached at any cycle of c8w switching after applying high sweep voltages.
 The c8w to 8w transition is irreversible, and it means device failure.
 Note that using high voltage or high currents (>10 mA) should be avoided in practical applications, since high voltage/current operation can cause increasing defects in the metal oxide.
 Here, we show the 8w switching to study the possible failure mechanism.